Blog Banner SVG

 Certain sectors have special provisions or relaxations to encourage innovation and entrepreneurship.

-• Startups in manufacturing may receive relaxations in prior turnover and experience requirements, promoting industrial innovation.
+• Manufacturing Sector: Startups in manufacturing may receive relaxations in prior turnover and experience requirements when participating in government tenders.

-• Startups incubated in or affiliated with educational institutions may get an 80% reduction in patent fees, supporting research and innovation.
+• Educational Institutions: Startups incubated in or affiliated with educational institutions may get an 80% reduction in patent fees, supporting research and innovation.

-Illustrative Examples & Edge Cases for Startup India Eligibility
+Illustrative Examples and Edge Cases for Startup India Eligibility

 Even if a startup meets core criteria, certain nuances or hidden clauses can affect DPIIT recognition.
-The table below highlights eligible, ineligible, and edge-case scenarios, including biotech exceptions and situations where turnover or age limits are exceeded.
+The table below highlights eligible, ineligible, and edge-case scenarios under the 2026 DPIIT framework (G.S.R.
+108(E)), including the new Deep Tech category and Cooperative Society inclusion.

 Scenario TypeStartup NameEntity Type & IncorporationTurnover / AgeInnovation / SectorCompliance NotesOutcome

-EligibleInnoTech Pvt LtdPrivate Limited, Jan 2018₹50 crore / 5 yearsAI healthcare diagnosticsNo prior restructuringEligible for DPIIT recognition, tax exemptions, Angel Tax relief
+EligibleInnoTech Pvt LtdPrivate Limited, Jan 2018₹50 crore / 5 yearsAI healthcare diagnosticsNo prior restructuringEligible for DPIIT recognition and tax exemptions

-Ineligible (Age)MedEquip LLPLLP, Feb 2012₹90 crore / 12 yearsMedical equipmentNo prior restructuringIneligible, exceeds 10-year age limit
+Ineligible (Age)MedEquip LLPLLP, Feb 2012₹90 crore / 12 yearsMedical equipmentNo prior restructuringIneligible, exceeds 10-year limit (and not a Deep Tech entity)

-Edge Case (JV)EduTech Innovations Pvt LtdPrivate Limited, Jul 2015₹95 crore / 9 yearsE-learningFormed via a joint ventureIneligible, prohibited under a hidden clause
+Edge Case (JV)EduTech Innovations Pvt LtdPrivate Limited, Jul 2015₹95 crore / 9 yearsE-learningFormed via a joint ventureCase-by-case, JVs aren’t auto-disqualified, but a lack of originality may lead to rejection

 Edge Case (Holding/Restructure)AgriTech Solutions LLPLLP, Nov 2014₹85 crore / 10 yearsSmart farmingBecame part of a holding companyIneligible, loses recognition due to restructuring

-Note: DPIIT evaluates eligibility case-by-case.
+Note: DPIIT evaluates eligibility on a case-by-case basis.
 Being part of a joint venture doesn’t automatically disqualify a startup unless it lacks originality or is formed via restructuring.

-What if You Don’t Qualify for Startup India Registration?
+What If You Don’t Qualify for Startup India Registration Yet?

 Even if your startup does not currently meet DPIIT eligibility criteria, there are ways to adjust your structure, plan strategically, and access alternative support schemes.
 This section helps founders understand steps to take, alternative options, and when to reapply for recognition.